Facebook battles the challenges of tactile sensing

 Tacto can render touch readings at hundreds of frames per second and can be configured to simulate different sensors, including Facebook’s own Digit.
 As Calandra and Lambeta point out, simulators play an important role in prototyping, debugging, and benchmarking robotics because they allow for testing without the need to perform costly experiments.
 “In addition to the benefit of being able to run faster experiments in simulation, challenges with getting the right hardware as well as reducing wear and tear on hardware surfaces in tactile sensing make simulations even more important with touch sensing,” they said.

 As for PyTouch, it provides basic capabilities for sensors such as detecting touch and slip, and estimating object pose.
 The plan is to integrate it with real-world sensors and Tacto to enable validation of models as well as “Sim2Real” capabilities — the ability to transfer concepts trained in simulation to real-world applications.
-Facebook also envisions PyTouch letting the robotics community use models dedicated to touch sensing “as a service,” where researchers can connect a sensor, download a pretrained model, and use it as a building block in their application.
+Facebook also envisions PyTouch letting the robotics community use models dedicated to touch sensing “as a service,” where researchers can connect a sensor, download a pre-trained model, and use it as a building block in their application.

 “We are … currently studying Sim2Real transfer for training PyTouch models in simulation and deploying them on real sensors as a way to quickly collect data sets and train models,” Calandra and Lambeta said.
 “Collecting large-scale data sets containing large amounts of data can happen in minutes in simulation, whereas collecting data with a real sensor requires time and a person to physically probe objects.
 Finally, we plan to explore Real2Sim methods to better tune the simulator from real-world data.”